yeyuxmf/mesh_to_image_voxel/README.md

 1. This implementation mainly refers to the existing code on the internet, but the source has been forgotten.
 If there are any licensing rights, please follow the original author's permission.
 2. Below is a 3D reconstruction of head scan data from CBCT.
 ![reconstruction](https://github.com/huang229/mesh_to_image_voxel/assets/29627190/ef84a62c-4baf-48c4-953c-f6726cf4c4ce)

+# License and Citation
+1.Without permission, the design concept of this model shall not be used for commercial purposes, profit seeking, etc.

+2.If you refer to the design concept of this model for theoretical research, please also add a reference.